Cheapest-to-Deliver Collateral: A Common Factor Approach: Second-order models with the common factor approximation

 \subsection{The mean-reversion-based estimator}

 A more accurate approximation of $\Var[\int_0^T M(t)\d t]$ can be found on the basis of the dynamics of the maximum process $M(t)$.
 In \cite{SankovichZhu}, an estimator is developed for the maximum of Hull--White collateral rates, a setting where no constant zero process is part of the maximum.
-We briefly outline the argument in our setting of collateral spreads, referring to the aforementioned reference \cite{SankovichZhu} for a detailed proof.
+We briefly outline the argument in our setting of collateral spreads, referring to the aforementioned reference for a detailed proof and details of all technical assumptions.

 For the moment, assume that the spread $q_0$ is also a Hull--White process with speed of mean reversion parameter $\kappa_0 > 0$, in line with the remaining spreads $q_i$, $i\in\{1,\dots, N\}$.
 Then, the dynamics of the maximum process $\max(q_0(t), \dots, q_N(t))$ can be obtained by the It\^o-Tanaka formula (see e.g.\ \cite{revuzyor}).
 However, these dynamics are not of a closed, purely analytical form but instead they contain additional stochastic terms, which create a path dependence to whichever component of the maximum is the maximal component at a time.
 As a consequence, the mean reversion speed of the maximum process $\max(q_0(t), \dots, q_N(t))$ takes the form of a random variable: